inquisitour/skin_tone_detection/README.md

 # Skin Tone Detection

-This project implements a robust skin tone detection system using deep learning techniques and the Deepgaze library.
+This project implements a robust and adaptive skin tone detection system using deep learning techniques in combination with the DeepGaze library.

 ## Setup and Installation